 Okay, in this lesson we are going to take a look at the basic approach to a logic game.
 This is essentially the strategy that you're going to use to solve every single game on the test, regardless of the type.
 Before the game starts, it's always very important to know your goals.
 And by know your goals, I mean understand how many questions you need from this game.
-Show Transcript
+Read full transcript

 And whether or not you can skip the game entirely.
 That's very important because basically if you get halfway through the game and you run up against a really high level difficulty question, it's important to know whether or not you need that point or whether you can just afford to move on and not worry about that question.
 So always know your goal.